imqcam/documentation/docs/users_guide/sign_in.md

 ```

 After logging in using your institutional credentials, your account must be
-approved before you can access the HTMDEC DMS.
+approved before you can access the IMQCAM DTE.